 Best Undergraduate: To qualify for the Best Undergraduate Prize, at least 50% of the members of the team must be currently-enrolled undergraduate GW students.

-Audience Choice Award: This award is given to the team whose oral presentation receives the largest number of unique votes (one vote per twitter handle) via online Twitter voting.
+Audience Choice Award: Every team is eligible.
+There is no tickbox for this award on the application.
+This award is given to the team whose oral presentation receives the largest number of unique votes (one vote per twitter handle) via online Twitter voting.
 Further information about this award and the rules governing voting are communicated the day of the finals.

 The competition will be conducted in three rounds as follows: